Skip to main content

 does not match condition (AI)

 Value Type & Comparison ValueSelect the data type (String, Number, or Boolean) and specify the value to compare against.
-AI-based operators do not require a value type — they evaluate natural-language intent statements.
+AI-based operators do not require a value type, they evaluate natural-language intent statements.

 Choose Available Variables

-Click inside Define Field, this opens the Available Variables panel.
+Click inside define field, this opens the available variables panel.
 Here you’ll find:

 • Call Variables – System-generated details like caller ID, phone number, or call metadata.